kristian-lange-tw/JATOS_docs_v3/pages/JATOS-Workflow-new.md

 Done.

-There are a few important details in [deploying your study to a server](Create-a-new-study.html)
+There are a few important details in [deploying your study to a server](Deploy-to-a-server-installation.html)

 ## Step 3: Collect data
-You can do this in many different ways, decide which kind of [worker permissions](Worker-Types.html) you need.
+See [how to use the Worker and Batch Manager](http://www.jatos.org/Run-your-Study-with-Worker-and-Batch-Manager.html) to create links to distribute to your participants.
+You can do this in many different ways, decide which kind of [worker types](Worker-Types.html) you need.

 ## Step 4: Download and analyze data
-One of JATOS' features is that you can manage the results stored in the database without having to type sql commands in a terminal.
+One of JATOS' features is that you can manage the results stored in the database without having to type SQL commands in a terminal.
 Instead, just do this [using the GUI](Manage-Results.html).

 You'll download a .csv or JSON-formatted text file (depending on how you wrote your JavaScript).
 We always recommend JSON format because it's more flexible and robust, and use [JSONlab](https://de.mathworks.com/matlabcentral/fileexchange/33381-jsonlab-a-toolbox-to-encode-decode-json-files) to read the data into Matlab and the [rjson](https://cran.r-project.org/web/packages/rjson/index.html) package for R.